 Once a year by IV

 With all of these medications, you should make sure you are taking enough calcium and vitamin D, and that the vitamin D levels in your body are not low.
 (Your doctor can measure your vitamin D level with a blood test.)
 Alendronate, risedronate and ibandronate are pills that you must take on an empty stomach with water only, or else you will not properly absorb the medicine.
 These drugs sometimes can irritate the esophagus (the tube that goes from the throat to the stomach).
-Therefore, you should remain upright for at least an hour after taking these medications.
+All these medications should be taken with a large glass of water (6-8 oz) upon arising in the morning.
+Patients should remain upright for at least the next 30 minutes and should not eat, drink or take any other medications until that time has passed.

 There have been reports of rare side effects that may be linked to use of bisphosphonates.
 These include osteonecrosis of the jaw (also called jaw osteonecrosis or ONJ) and atypical femoral fractures: